Element Types

 Numerical Response (NR)

 Numerical response questions enable students to respond to the question by typing in their numerical answer.
-You can specify additional restrictions, like minimum and maximum values as well as display units.
-It is also possible to specify solution ranges, which are considered to be correct for graded and gamified settings, as well as a general explanation.
-All of these texts can be formatted using the editor or Markdown and LaTeX syntax and can contain images.
-A preview on the right allows you to see how the question will appear to students.
+You can specify additional restrictions, like minimum and maximum values (highly recommended for use in live quizzes), a precision (number of accepted decimal points), as well as display units.
+It is also possible to specify solution ranges or a set of exact solutions for graded and gamified settings, as well as a general explanation to be shown to students in asynchronous activities.
+Question and explanation can be formatted using the editor or Markdown and LaTeX syntax and can contain images.
+A preview on the right allows you to see how the question will appear to students, optionally including the explanation (only shown to students in asynchronous activities).

 - Student View